xfides/smoothScrollTo-concept/README.md

   const currentTarget = e.target;

-  // we must assure TS that currentTarget has Element type.
-If it's not of Element type, it's a strange error, and function will return if (!(currentTarget instanceof Element)) {
+  // we must assure TS that currentTarget has an Element type
+  // if it's not of the Element type, it's a strange error, and the function will return. if (!(currentTarget instanceof Element)) {
     return;
   }